sumuzhao/CycleGAN-Music-Style-Transfer-Refactorization/README.md

 # CycleGAN-Music-Style-Transfer-Refactorization
 ## Symbolic Music Genre Transfer with CycleGAN - Refactorization

 Since the project - CycleGAN-Music-Style-Transfer was published, quite a lot people were interested in it.
-However due to my poor coding skills and lacking of eperiences, there were some annoying problems like following which confused people a lot:
+However due to my poor coding skills and lacking of experiences, there were some annoying problems like following which confused people a lot:
 - Code is not very readable.
 - Code structure is bad.
 - Comments are not enough.